-Eating in Winnemucca: If your appetite finds itself in Winnemucca, grab a steak at Ormachea's (now called Bakarra Basque Bistro), or opt for a full-on Basque family dinner at The Martin Hotel–even if you're not that hungry, we beg you, try at least a steak sandwich and a picon, or one of Lori's scrumptious fresh jalapeno margaritas before you go.
+Eating in Winnemucca: If your appetite finds itself in Winnemucca, grab a steak at what many locals still call Ormachea’s (now officially called Bakarra Basque Bistro), or opt for a full-on Basque family dinner at the Martin Hotel–even if you’re not that hungry, we beg you, try at least a steak sandwich or some fall-off-the-bone lamb shanks and a Picon, or at least one of Lori’s scrumptious fresh jalapeno margaritas, before you go.
 Another local favorite: The Griddle, a mom-and-pop breakfast-and-lunch cafe classic.

-From Winnemucca, continue east on Interstate 80 for about 45 minutes and you'll hit the cryptically named Battle Mountain, a community of 3,635 people situated neither atop a mountain nor near the site of a battle.
-However, that’s not to say the town is totally explosion-free.
-What you will find: Roller Coaster Fireworks Outlet, a legendary Interstate 80 Nevada attraction founded by the Cassorla brothers, where admitted pyro Steven (also known as 'Spider') Cassorla offers expert advice on fireworks and where they can be discharged—legally.
-(Craving some #WeirdNevada?
-Don't miss the amateur taxidermy—especially the "chupacabra"–and the fireworks mini "museum.")
-Here, you can count on walking in a customer and leaving as a friend.
-Learn about the area's history at the Battle Mountain Cookhouse Museum before hitting the trail.
+From Winnemucca, continue east on Interstate 80 for about 45 minutes and you’ll hit the cryptically named Battle Mountain, a community of 3,635 people situated neither atop a mountain nor near the site of a battle.
+Fuel up the car and then yourself at Bakker’s Brew for nice espresso drinks or Mama’s Pizza for tasty homestyle pies (even gluten-free ones) with a side of pinball.
+Learn about the area’s history at the Battle Mountain Cookhouse Museum before hitting the trail.

 Founded in 1869 as a railroad town, Elko quickly assumed its role as the center of the state’s cattle industry.
 Today, mining is Elko’s major enterprise, but cattle ranches and other legacies of the region’s cowboy and ranching past remain strong.
 Visit J.M.
 Capriola Co. to shop for (or simply admire) custom saddles, bridles, silver, leatherwork, and other exquisitely handmade gear.
 Then head a couple doors down to the newly opened Cowboy Arts and Gear Museum, where you can learn the Garcia Bit & Spur story, as well as appreciate the kind of top-notch handiwork that’s been sought over, worldwide, by working cowboys, Hollywood stars, and collectors for over a century.